On First Looking into Chapman’s Homer

 Quotes to be Used

-The lines stated below are useful for children to tell them about the benefits of reading.
+The lines below are useful for encouraging exploration and appreciation of literature:

 “Much have I travell’d in the realms of gold,